scality/backbeat/docs/DesignMDIngestion.md

 ## Description

 This is the design document discussing the ingestion process of existing metadata into Zenko with MongoDB.

 The current (primary) use case is to ingest existing metadata from the RING and S3 Connector; future use cases will include ingesting metadata from existing storage solutions on AWS or Azure.

-This specific development will allow Zenko instances to ingest existing metadata, moving the information from the raft logs completely and allowing MongoDB to be the sole metadata database.
+This specific development will allow Zenko instances to copy and ingest existing metadata, copying the information from the raft logs completely and allowing MongoDB to be a parallel metadata database.

 ## Requirements

-* Move all existing metadata from pre-existing storage solutions to MongoDB in Zenko.
+* Copy all existing metadata from pre-existing storage solutions to MongoDB in Zenko.

-* Replace the metadata servers with MongoDB.
+* Allow MongoDB to be used in parallel with the existing metadata servers with S3 Connector.

 ## Design

-*Note: current design focuses primarily on RING and Zenko* Proposed approach 1:
+*Note: current design focuses primarily on RING and Zenko* The proposed design will be as follows:

 * Connect Zenko to the S3 Connector, and Backbeat will connect to each raft session and store a `log offset` (leading to total of 8 log offsets from raft log sessions